“Send him to the tower!”

 I’ve always been drawn to the medieval time period in history with its castles and knights and kings and queens and jousts and… well, pretty much everything!

 The Tower of London stands out for me in British history, maybe because of the beheadings that happened here.
 After all, what other man than England’s Henry VIII ever imprisoned and beheaded two wives (Anne Boleyn–May 19, 1536, and Catherine Howard, February 13, 1542)?
-And how many queens have reigned any shorter than Lady Jane Grey, who was beheaded after being queen for just nine days?
+And how many queens have reigned any shorter than Lady Jane Grey, who was queen for just nine days, then later beheaded?

 At any rate, my afternoon at the Tower of London was amazing in more ways than one.
 The palace and its grounds twisted and turned through walkways, narrow stone stairwells, tiny private rooms and immense public ones, from tower to tower and building to building.